CI/CD Pipeline¶

 Docs -->|main only| Pages

-The two heavyweight workflows are Stack Tests (builds images, runs all tests) and Docker Scan & Promote
+The three heavyweight workflows are Stack Tests (builds images, runs all tests), Docker Scan & Promote

 Workflow files¶